-It used to be that the first thing a person would do to find out what’s going on in the world was to pick up the newspaper from their town and get to reading.
-All of the previous day’s events were contained in print and left on your doorstep or at the newsstand.
+It used to be that the first thing a person would do to find out what's going on in the world was to pick up the newspaper from their town and get to reading.
+The previous day's events were contained in print and left on your doorstep or at the newsstand.

 I can remember reading through the sports section of the Houston Chronicle every morning at the breakfast table to get all the news that I thought I could ever want.

 Times have changed even in the past decade with the widespread use of social media.
-People are always going to want to learn more and have access to more information and social media taps into that desire.
+People will always want to learn more and have access to more information, and social media taps into that desire.
 Instead of having to wait hours to get an update on a news event or whatever piques your interest, social media allows for almost instantaneous reporting and analysis of current events both around the world and in your backyard.

 This means that instead of holding a few cards close to their vest, this person will broadcast every bit of their lives, good and bad, to the entire world.
-We can debate the reasons why people do this until the cows come home, but regardless of the motivation to do it I think we can all agree that it does happen.
+We can debate why people do this until the cows come home, but regardless of their motivation, I think we can all agree that it does happen.